| Frequently Asked Questions|

 Do you ever exhibit at teachers' conventions or do workshops with your games?

 Yes, a few times a year we either set up an exhibit or send a supply of our catalogs to conventions and conferences.
 See our Shows schedule for dates and places.
 Our favorite events are the annual math meetings, Gifted and Talented conferences in various states, the Montessori Society's annual conference, and certain HomeSchooling conventions.
+We also turn up at some science fiction and gaming conventions.

 Are you a mathematician?